Nice to meet you.

 Parents don’t always have the same schedule flexibility as other employees.
 They can’t easily rearrange their schedules to accommodate happy-hour drinks or weekend conferences.

 Maybe this doesn’t seem like much of a problem — drinks after work are hardly a mandatory work experience.
-But socializing outside of work hours is still a work experience, and many employees worry that missing one, even to take care of their child, could harm their career.
+However, socializing outside of work hours is still a work experience, and many employees worry that missing one, even to take care of their child, could harm their career.

 Peter Cappelli, a Professor of management at Wharton, notes: “It's easy to say that those who don't want to come don't have to, but we all know that there are pressures that compel us to attend.
-For example: it's at the boss's house and she's clearly going to notice who isn't there.”
+For example, it's at the boss's house, and she's clearly going to notice who isn't there.”

 Another article agrees.
 In fact, it explicitly recommends that employees getting drinks after work see it as “a networking opportunity” and “remain consistently focused on the real reason [they’re] there: to network.
 Drinking is the backdrop to that activity.”